-The internet can be a scary place for parents.
-There are many well publicised incidents in the media where children have been misguided, mislead and deceived.
+The Internet can be a scary place for parents.
+There are many well-publicised incidents in the media where children have been misguided, misled and deceived.

-While the simple answer may appear to be to just ban children from any contact with the internet, this is not going to help our children live in the digital age that surrounds us.
-As we spend more time online, due to changes in our global climate (COVID-19), we need to be aware of the potential risks that are out there for our children.
+While the simple answer may appear to be to ban children from any contact with the Internet, this will not help our children live in the digital age that surrounds us.
+As we spend more time online due to changes in our global climate, we need to be aware of the potential risks that are out there for our children.

 Education and awareness of the possible risks provide children with the necessary skills to negotiate the vast wealth of information on the world wide web.

-- I will tell my parents right away if I come across any information that makes me feel uncomfortable.
+- I will tell my parents immediately if I come across any information that makes me uncomfortable.

 - I will never agree to get together with someone I “meet” online without first checking with my parents.
-If my parents agree to the meeting, I will be sure that it is in a public place and bring a parent along.
+If my parents agree to the meeting, I will ensure it is in a public place and bring a parent along.

-- I will never send a person my picture or anything else without first checking with my parents.
+- I will only send a person my picture or something else after first checking with my parents.

-- I will talk with my parents so that we can set up rules for going online and using a mobile phone.
-We will decide upon the time of day that I can be online, the length of time I can be online and appropriate areas for me to visit.
+- I will talk with my parents to set up rules for going online and using a mobile phone.
+We will decide upon the time of day I can be online, the length of time I can be online and appropriate areas for me to visit.
 I will not access other areas or break these rules without their permission.